 You and your partners can research, educate your selves and consult with advisors and contractors for a period of time and then try to sell the business.
 This can be a very rewarding experience.
 But most small to medium sized businesses need their partners to focus on growth and/or operations.
 This is even more important in the last year of your business when prospective buyers and their banks will inspect your business and its future possibilities.
 Unless you are completely hands-off from your business, you cannot take time out from your business to try and sell it.
 The most important point here is that selling a business requires a lot of experience and it is not a trial and error process.
 Mistakes are costly and can erode large portions of your valuation.

-What you cannot do on your own
+Tasks you cannot do on your own to sell your company

 Eventually if you do decide to take the time to go by yourself and bring on a few of your trusted employees into the team, there are some things you will not be able to do.

-You have to hire an attorney
+You must hire an attorney to avoid legal issues

 Yes you can go through the whole process without an attorney, but most experienced buyers will not go through the process unless you get an attorney.
 Attorneys protect both sides.
 But more importantly, attorneys protect the agreement and the future of the business.
 Remember, closing the sale is a milestone but not the end of the process.
 You have to transition the operations and ensure that you abide by the purchase agreements.
 Attorneys on both sides will ensure fair trade and agreements as allowed by law.
 Most small to medium scale business buyers will use business acquisition loans.
 Such lenders will also mandate that both parties engage proper legal counsel.